garrandall/popular-music-data/tracks/right-before-your-eyes-america.md

 Things'll never be the same
 And then just like Greta Garbo
 You stare like there's no tomorrow
-And you'll know what I'm thinking of, ooh
+And you'll know what I'm thinking of, oh